CHARLESTON, WV (WOWK) – The sexually explicit videos were posted to Putnam County Republican Delegate Joe Jeffries’ Tik-Tok account earlier this week.

 Late today, House Speaker Roger Hanshaw issued a statement saying quote: “I believe Joe Jeffries is an embarrassment not just to the House of Delegates, but to the entire state.”
 He then stripped Jeffries of his committee vice-chairmanship.

 This is not Joe Jeffries’ first round of trouble.
-Last April, he burst into a committee meeting, interrupting fellow lawmakers and making graphic and vulgar reference to a potion of Governor Jim Justice’s anatomy.
+Last April, he burst into a committee meeting, interrupting fellow lawmakers and making graphic and vulgar references to a portion of Governor Jim Justice’s anatomy.
 The governor demanded an apology, but it never came.

 “He got up screaming obscenities like you can’t imagine.
 Honest to God, in our Capitol.
 I mean a delegate,” remarked Governor Jim Justice at the time.